 If you have a fracture, you’ll need the skill and expertise of a qualified orthopedic surgeon to perform fracture repair.
-At Mehling Orthopedics with multiple locations in Hackensack, New Jersey, or West Islip or Midtown, New York, highly adept board-certified orthopedic surgeons, Brian Mehling, MD, and Pavel Yufit, MD, perform fracture repairs to help you get back on the road to optimal health and functioning.
+At Mehling Orthopedics with multiple locations in Hackensack, New Jersey, or West Islip, New York, highly adept board-certified orthopedic surgeons, Brian Mehling, MD, and Pavel Yufit, MD, perform fracture repairs to help you get back on the road to optimal health and functioning.
 Call Mehling Orthopedics or book your appointment online today.

 The symptoms of a fracture depend on the type and location of the fracture.
 Fractures are associated with various symptoms, such as: